About

 I am a PhD student in the Ecology, Evolution, and Conservation Biology program at the University of Nevada, Reno, where I am working with Dr. Elizabeth Leger.
 I am broadly interested in plant, community, and restoration ecology in arid and semi-arid landscapes, with a focus on the Great Basin Desert.
 While plants are my main jam, I also have extensive experience conducting bird and amphibian surveys throughout the Intermountain West.

 I graduated summa cum laude from the University of Colorado Boulder with a BA in Astrophysics and Planetary Science.
-During this time, I conducted research on exoplanetary systems and developed an affinity for Bayesian statistics and modeling.
-Afterwards, I worked several years as an engineer at the Wyoming Infrared Observatory (WIRO).
+During this time, I received Goldwater and Astronaut Scholarships for my research on exoplanet systems and developed an affinity for Bayesian statistics and modeling.
+After college, I worked for several years as an engineer at the Wyoming Infrared Observatory (WIRO).